 Where: Jamae Mosque, 218 South Bridge Road, Singapore 058767

 Where to shop

 Hip cafes and eateries, check.
 Persian carpets, check.
 Unique boutiques, check.
 Haji Lane and Arab Street have got it all.
 We recently dropped by ourselves so check out our guide to all things Haji Lane with kids.
 Or head to Geylang Serai in the Malay Heritage District.
-And here’s what to expect: Malay vegetables, herbs and spices for making dishes like curry, halal supplies and, of course, no pork.
-Prepare for crowds and some pretty crazy foods during Ramadan.
+And here’s what to expect: Malay vegetables, herbs and spices for making dishes like curry, halal supplies, and no pork, of course.
+Prepare for crowds and some pretty awesome food during Ramadan.

-The Indian population is the third-largest ethnic group in Singapore and is historically made up of workers from India, Pakistan, Bangladesh and Sri Lanka.
+The Indian population is the third-largest ethnic group in multicultural Singapore.
+The community is historically made up of workers from India, Pakistan, Bangladesh, and Sri Lanka.
 The two major ethnicities are Tamils and Hindus.